 Learn more about Professor Quinlan

 Favourite thing about teaching: I love teaching incoming first-year students and being part of their transition to learning at the University of Toronto.
-There is such energy and enthusiasm in the CHM 135 and CHM 136 classes, and I feel honoured to be a part of their first courses here.
+There is such energy and enthusiasm in the CHM 135 and CHM 136 classes and I feel honoured to be a part of their first courses here.

 In terms of teaching chemistry, my favourite part is making connections to our everyday lives.
-Chemistry is truly everywhere, and it is fun and rewarding to get a deeper understanding of phenomena we see routinely.
+Chemistry is truly everywhere and it is fun and rewarding to get a deeper understanding of phenomena we see routinely.

 What can students expect from your Arrive Ready module?
 The Chemistry part of Arrive Ready to Study Life Science is designed to address any gaps in prior knowledge in the high school math and chemistry topics that are essential for the first-year chemistry courses.
 Having a solid grounding in these ideas will allow you to focus on the new chemistry we will be learning in CHM 135 and CHM 136 and help with the transition to learning chemistry at the university level.

-Top tip for new students: Over your undergraduate years, you have the opportunity to grow so much as a person, intellectually, socially, and emotionally, but this requires getting out of your comfort zone.
+Top tip for new students: Over your undergraduate years, you have the opportunity to grow so much as a person, intellectually, socially and emotionally, but this requires getting out of your comfort zone.
 Embrace the opportunities at U of T!
 Be open to the learning!
 Find your community on campus!

 Favourite thing about U of T: Without a doubt, my favourite thing at U of T is the people.
 I love working with my colleagues, both faculty and staff, to make learning chemistry engaging for students and to introduce incoming students to life at U of T. Teaching has been a passion of mine since graduate school and working with students, in class, during student hours and one-on-one is the highlight of my job.
 While U of T is a large university, there are wonderful smaller communities on campus.